grotius-cnc/hal-kinematics/README.md

 Parallel coding makes it eayser.

 This source code is a basic example how to use the kdl kinematic library.
-+1 You could make any type of kinematic chain with linuxcnc now.
++1 You could make any type of kinematic model with linuxcnc now, even when you are a dummy coder.